-Before Coeur d’Alene, Jill and Rich were East Coasters – Rich taught and coached swimming in the Baltimore County public school system, and Jill worked in R&D at Proctor & Gamble.
-Wanting an escape from the fast-paced lifestyle of the East, they researched towns in the West and eventually visited Coeur d’Alene.
+Before Coeur d’Alene, Jill and Rich were East Coasters.
+Rich taught and coached swimming in the Baltimore County public school system, and Jill worked in R&D at Proctor & Gamble.
+Wanting an escape from the fast-paced lifestyle of the East, they researched towns in the West.
+Their research eventually led them to visit Coeur d’Alene.
 They were hooked.
-“We wanted to relocate here, and in doing so found a little flooring business that was for sale,” Jill said, adding that Rich’s parents helped them get started with the venture.
-“Basically we bought ourselves jobs so we could make the change.”
+“We wanted to relocate here, and in doing so found a little flooring business that was for sale,” Jill said.
+Rich’s parents helped them get started with the venture.
+“Basically we bought ourselves jobs, so we could make the change.”

 The North Idaho lifestyle may be slower, but business grew fast.
-Rich and Jill got a crash course in large-scale commercial flooring by winning a bid for a complete remodel of the 13-story Cooper George apartment building in Spokane.
+Rich and Jill got a crash course in large-scale commercial flooring.
+They won a bid for a complete remodel of the 13-story Cooper George apartment building in Spokane.
 “I think the phrase is, ‘being Baptized by Fire,’” Jill said of the yearlong project.
-“Rich and I would go to the shop and ‘make the cuts’ in the evenings, sometimes until midnight, for all the carpet crews so they could immediately get to work in the mornings.”
+“Rich and I would go to the shop to ‘make the cuts’ in the evenings, sometimes until midnight.
+This helped the carpet crews immediately get to work in the mornings.”
 “That project lives in infamy around our shop,” she said. “‘Remember the Cooper George!’”

-Steady growth continued from there, until 2009, when even Northwest Tile & Floors couldn’t avoid the construction downturn that affected North Idaho and pretty much everywhere else across the country.
-“We had expanded so much in the years prior to that, and the downward shift left us faced with making some really tough decisions in order to keep the store going,” Jill said.
-“The decisions we made regarding staff, expenses and the types of projects to focus on were all for the betterment of the company.”
+Steady growth continued from there, until 2009, when even Northwest Tile & Floors couldn’t avoid the construction downturn.
+“We had expanded so much in the years prior that the downward shift left us faced with making some really tough decisions,” Jill said.
+“The decisions we made regarding staff, expenses and types of projects to focus on, were all for the betterment of the company.”

 Gibbs credited Jill and Rich’s ability to balance daily duties with long-term strategic planning as a big reason Northwest Tile experienced over 20% sales growth from 2012 to 2013.
 “They set clear business goals and measure progress towards those goals on a monthly basis,” Gibbs said.
 “Jill has a high energy level and is very committed to helping her entire team succeed.”